HeidiOttesen/GenomeAnalysis/my_project.md

 Title:
 ## RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum

-Authors:
+#### Authors:
 > Xinglin Zhang, Vincent de Maat, Ana M. Guzmán Prieto, Tomasz K. Prajsnar, Jumamurat R. Bayjanov, Mark de Been, Malbert R. C. Rogers, Marc J. M. Bonten, Stéphane Mesnage, Rob J. L. Willems and Willem van Schaik

-Abstract:
+#### Abstract:
 > Enterococcus faecium is a commensal bacterium in the human gut that is associated with opportunistic bloodstream infections in immunocompromised hospitalized patients.
 > Moreover, it has recently acquired resistance to multiple antibiotics, which represents a big public health concern.
 > However, the growth and survival mechanisms of this opportunistic pathogen in the bloodstream have not been characterized.
 > In this study you will identify what genes allow E.faecium to grow in human blood by different profiling techniques based on RNA-Seq and Tn-Seq.

-Aim - questions to answer:
+## Aim
-The aim of this project is to assemble the genome of Enterococcus faecium .........
+The aim of this project is to assemble the genome of Enterococcus faecium based on three different types of raw reads (Nanopore, PacBio, illumina).
+And then we want to compare expression levels of the bacteria grown in rich medium vs in human serum to identify genes that are essential for survival in humans.
+These could be potential targets for developing new drugs.

 ### Methods and pipeline used in article: